 Fairness

-Equitable AI governance mandates the elimination of discriminatory outcomes from AI systems.
-Engineers implement various strategies to promote AI fairness, including:
+Equitable AI governance policies mandate the elimination of discriminatory outcomes from AI systems.
+Engineers implement various strategies to protect human rights through AI fairness, including:

 Continuous monitoring protocols track fairness metrics as systems analyze novel data, encouraging equity in algorithmic decision-making.